collinalexbell/HackMatrix/game-design.md

 # HackMatrix (v1)
 In this game, you will code your own 3d desktop environment

+## Love
+How do I increase love for my game?
 ## Deadline:
 New Years submit for review.
 Launch on my birthday.